apache/flink/docs/streaming_guide.md

  * `Count.of(…)`
  * `Delta.of(…)`

-For detailed description of these policies please refer to the javadocs.
+For detailed description of these policies please refer to the [Javadocs](http://flink.apache.org/docs/latest/api/java/).

 #### Policy based windowing
 The policy based windowing is a highly flexible way to specify stream discretisation also called windowing semantics.
 Two types of policies are used for such a specification: